nikouu/String-to-GUID-Dotnet-Benchmarking/README.md

 From research, apparently there will be fewer collisions with SHA1, however if you are really looking for the best performance weigh up whether you want to bring in MD5 in `Immo_Speed_Optimized`.
 Remember we are just using it for a GUID, not security.
 But ultimately you could use other SHA algorithms because unless you are interested in micro-optimising, it won't really matter.
 It could also be the extra overhead of using the range operator to cut 20 bytes to 16.

+⭐ Edit: A friend of mine with a more modern CPU (his i9-13900k vs my i7-7700k) has vastly superior results for SHA1 vs MD5 (up to ~50% faster for SHA!).
+This is looking at his mean ratio when compared to his baseline, making it a fair comparison.
+I assume there has been some SHA optimisations from Intel since my CPU model.

 ### `Immo_Memory_Optimized`

 While `Immo_Memory_Optimized` can be slower, it does not allocate.
 Does what it says 🤷‍♀️